SGS2000/ClustMC/README.md

 ------------------------------------------------------------------------

-🇬🇧 Alternatively, the `hclust` object that creates the dendrogram is made available to the user, which allows other libraries to be used.
+🇬🇧 Alternatively, the `hclust` object responsible for creating the dendrogram is provided to the user, which allows other libraries to be used.
 In the following example, the [ggdendro](https://andrie.github.io/ggdendro/) package is used to plot the dendrogram with ggplot2.